 The Plantation dog bite attorneys at the Ellsley Law Firm recommend that each and every pet owner thoroughly read his or her homeowner’s or renter’s liability insurance policy and confirm with the insurance company that he or she is fully insured for each dog breed that is living at the home or on the property.
 Many times, people erroneously believe that they have liability insurance coverage for their dog, when in truth they never obtained that coverage.
 Contact our dog bite attorneys today to schedule a free, no-obligation consult.
 Our compassionate personal injury lawyers in Plantation look helping you through this difficult time.

 Does Plantation have leash laws for dogs?

 Yes, but it's not a city law.
 Local leash laws are mandated by Broward County.
-In Plantation, Pembroke Pines and Davie, a dogs must be controlled at all times by owners while away from the owner's property.
+In Plantation, dogs must be controlled at all times by owners while away from the owner's property.

 Who can I sue if I'm bitten by a stray dog?

 Unfortunately, if no owner can be identified, you likely wouldn't have a case, unless there are other factors in which liability can be determined.
 One such example is if the dog escaped from an animal shelter or kennel.
 Your dog bite lawyer could argue that the shelter or kennel did not exercise proper care in securing the animal, which led to pain and suffering.

 Yes, Florida is a 'strict liability' state, meaning that a dog owner could be held liable if his or her canine causes harm to another person.
 It is not necessary to prove that the owner was negligent in order to prevail in a Florida dog bite case.